HackSoc/hacksoc.org/servers/latona.md

 ---
 hostname: latona
-fqdn: latonahacksoc.york.ac.uk
+fqdn: latona.hacksoc.org
 name: Storage Server
+uoy: yes
 ---

 <!-- name is temporary before names are voted on -->

-Latona is a storage server maintained by [HackSoc](https://www.hacksoc.org) for the use of members of the society.
+Latona <!-- let's go away--> is a storage server maintained by [HackSoc](https://www.hacksoc.org) for the use of members of the society.

 ## Storage
 Storage shares are available to paid members of the society*, in order to request one either speak to a member of the committee or email [hack@yusu.org](mailto:hack@yusu.org).